Walmart's DEI rollback signals a profound shift in the wake of Trump's election victory

 A Walmart spokesperson added that some of the changes were already in progress and not as a result of conversations that it had with Starbuck.

 RaShawn “Shawnie” Hawkins, senior director of the HRC Foundation’s Workplace Equality Program, said companies that “abandon” their commitments workplace inclusion policies “are shirking their responsibility to their employees, consumers, and shareholders.”
-He said the buying power of LGBTQ customers is powerful and noted that the index will have “record participation” of more than 1,400 companies in 2025."
+She said the buying power of LGBTQ customers is powerful and noted that the index will have record participation of more than 1,400 companies in 2025.

+Associated Press Staff Writer Matt Brown in Washington contributed to this report.

 Alexandra Olson And Cathy Bussewitz, The Associated Press